Co-founder at Movinhand & Enrollhand

 - ‘Look-alike’ targeting

-Facebook is able to use its algorithms to find users with similar interests and previous attendance to events like yours.
+Facebook is able to use its algorithms to find users with similar interests and previous attendance

 This is where anyone who has visited your event site, but didn’t register, will be reminded of your event when they log into Facebook.
 It’s a great way to capitalize on initial interest.